tautvilas/termpage/README.md

 # Example usage

-You can usage demo in the [examples folder](https://tautvilas.github.io/termpage/example/index.html) or let a [cow tell your fortune](http://home.tautvilas.lt/#fortune)
+You can see usage demo in the [examples folder](https://tautvilas.github.io/termpage/example/index.html) or let a [cow tell your fortune](http://home.tautvilas.lt/#fortune)

 You can include termpage lib from CDN or install it from npm.
 ```html